Covid-19 resilient brands

 - A WARC report said that “Evidence from previous recessions shows longer periods off air will weaken brand health and damage market share due to a reduction in share of voice.”
 The report goes onto show that due to the level of advertising spend reduction in the last recession it took the ad industry eight years to properly recover.

-- Mark Ritson in Marketing Week refers to a Great Depression study which tracked 250 companies and their marketing performance during that period.
+- Mark Ritson in Marketing Week refered to a Great Depression study which tracked 250 companies and their marketing performance during that period.
 Quite simply, those that increased advertising budgets during the recession grew sales faster both during and for the three years subsequent, and they all grew their market share.
 Ritson suggests that if you need to cut, you should cut short term activities at the bottom of the funnel – if nobody is buying anything, cut PPC, but don’t stop investing in long term brand building.

 As a forward-thinking client said: “The present is a nightmare, but I am still required to look at the future.”
 This situation will end, and ‘normality’ will return, although there is some debate about what the new normal will look like.